sahya/freeradius-ldap/README.md

-# Unifi - FreeRadius - Google Secure LDAP
+# FreeRadius - Google Secure LDAP

 With all respects to major designer jongoldsz